nliautaud/storynator/README.md

 - Filter elements, change the layout & search content
 - Open it on any device & platform
 - That's a simple file.
 Send it, copy it, synchronize it
-- Feel free to do wathever you want with it
+- Feel free to do whathever you want with it

 You want to contribute ?
 Help making this thing better by checking out the [GitHub repository][github] and submitting pull requests or reporting issues.
 Or you could just leave a message on ``tlk.io/storynator``.

 ### Getting started

 Open the [demo][demo] and start editing.
-Everything take place on your browser, and on your browser only, even when using the demo link : no single action (including loading images) is recorded, uploaded trough internet, nor stored anywhere.
+Everything takes place on your browser, and on your browser only, even when using the demo link : no single action (including loading images) is recorded, uploaded trough internet, nor stored anywhere.

 When you're ready to save your changes, juste save the page on your computer (like just ``Ctrl+S`` or ``Cmd+S``).
-That saved file is autonomus, and may be opened from your computer, edited, and saved, again.
+That saved file is autonomous, and may be opened from your computer, edited, and saved, again.

 ### Adding elements